Travel Funding Committee

 6. For travel after the application deadline, cost estimates should be as accurate as possible.
 Every effort should be made to make travel and lodging reservations prior to submitting the application.

 7. To request travel funding, faculty should submit the Travel Request Form and any supporting documentation to the Chair of the Travel Funding Committee before the appropriate deadline listed in item 4 above.
-You may submit forms and documentation by placing them in Phil Ford’s mailbox in M225H or emailing them to firstname.lastname@example.org.
-(Email submissions are preferred.)
+You may submit forms and documentation by placing them via the mailroom to Jamie Tagg's (Audio Engineering and Sound Production) mailbox or emailing them to email@example.com (Email submissions are preferred.)
 Documentation such as letters of invitation, conference descriptions, programs, etc., should be submitted with the application.
 Do not submit receipts at this time.

 Soon after the deadline, applicants will be notified by the Office of the Dean regarding action taken by the Travel Funding Committee.

 8. If your request for funding is approved, Stephanie Gott in the Music Business Affairs office will work with you to set up your trip in OneStart.
-Once you have received official approval from the Travel Funding Committee, you may then email Stephanie Gott at srgott [at] indiana [dot] edu for further instructions on how to proceed with reimbursement.
+Once you are notified of your travel award, you will need to contact Stephanie Gott at firstname.lastname@example.org as soon as possible with the following information: a copy of the award letter from the travel committee, dates of travel, destination, means of travel, purpose of trip.

 9. Indiana University Travel Management Services publishes regulations and policies governing travel at Indiana University.
 Travel Management Services also provides a number of useful money-saving tips that will help faculty maximize Jacobs School of Music travel funds.
 See www.indiana.edu/%7etravel for more information.
 See www.indiana.edu/~travel/traveling/travelingbycar.shtml for policies governing travel by car, including current mileage reimbursement rates.